tolitius/bb8/README.md

 Stellar has a friendly utility called [Friendbot](https://www.stellar.org/developers/horizon/reference/tutorials/follow-received-payments.html#funding-your-account) that funds a new account on the Stellar test network.
 When a new account is created (e.g. a pair of keys we created above), this account has no balance and does not exist in the ledger until it is funded.
 Friendbot fixes that problem.

-`stellar-mc` has `--fund` option that takes an account's address and funds it a good amount of lumens:
+`stellar-mc` has `--fund` flag that takes an account's address and funds it a good amount of lumens:

 ``` sh
 $ ./stellar-mc --fund $(cat foo.pub)